PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 19.73s`, concrete normalization/pad fixtures pass `2 passed, 739 deselected in
 0.60s`, and the branch-changed broad suite passes `1433 passed in 24.60s`.

+The terminal boundary-layout phase now propagates its existing ordered five-result tuple through `run_terminal_boundary_layout()` and the local helper to `_terminal_boundary_layout_results`.
+Child order, single execution, shared pass-state scope, arguments, diagnostics, and graph mutation are unchanged;
+the tuple has no consumer.

+The focused owner/orchestration gate passes `375 passed in 21.39s`, and the branch-changed broad suite passes `1456 passed in 25.15s`.
+Four stale AST contracts were updated from raw-expression assumptions to the exact return and assignment boundaries.

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the next raw terminal result boundary.
-The retained `_terminal_normalization_pad_stats` must remain observation-only because it does not include cleanup-only pruning.
+The next characterized unit should audit the guarded terminal mean/attention helper result immediately after `_terminal_boundary_layout_results`.
+The existing option guard and child selection policy must remain fixed.
+The retained `_terminal_normalization_pad_stats` also remains observation-only because it omits cleanup-only pruning.
 Any change must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.